-First let me say congratulations on your upcoming wedding, and thanks for considering the tradition, thrill and spectacle of using bagpipes for your wedding ceremony music.
+first let me say congratulations on your upcoming wedding, and thank you for considering the tradition, thrill and spectacle of using bagpipes for your wedding ceremony music.

 Having a piper at a wedding is an age-old tradition.
 Bridal parties were conveyed in procession from their homes to the site of the wedding.
 They were accompanied by pipers and a constant firing of guns which kept off evil spirits and brought good luck to the couple.
 Elements of these customs persist today in the tying of cans and shoes to the wedding car.